Uniform price auction with quantity constraints

 Thus, the dominant strategy equilibrium of this auction is outcome equivalent to the equilibrium found by the procedure in the previous subsection.
-Observe that the equilibrium of the ascending auction is dominant under incomplete information whereas the equilibrium found by previous procedure is a Nash equilibrium under complete information.
+Observe that the equilibrium of the ascending auction is dominant under the assumption that bidders have private information regarding their respective values whereas the equilibrium found by previous procedure is a Nash equilibrium under complete information.

-\ve \Section{Extensions}

-In the previous section, we examined a setup in which a perfectly inelastic supply is auctioned off by a uniform price auction without the reserve price.
-We relax each of these assumptions in turn.
+{\sl 3.3 \ \ Extensions}